-May 1, 1991: New Voice, by Ken Hardin: St. Matthews district firefighters pick one of their own for honor.
+May 1, 1991: St. Matthews district firefighters pick one of their own for honor.
 Captain Stuart Monohan of the St. Matthews Fire Protection District hasn't won any popularity contests, at least not according to him or his boss.

 What Monohan has won is designation as St. Matthews Firefighter of the Year, an honor given him by his fellow volunteer and career firefighters.